MicrosoftDocs/learn/learn-pr/azure/export-data-with-azure-import-export/includes/3-how-azure-import-export-works.md

 - A system running a supported version of Windows.
 - BitLocker enabled on the Windows system.
 - The correct version of the WAImportExport tool.
 Install version 1 to import data to Azure Blob storage or version 2 to import to Azure Files.
 Download this tool from the Microsoft Download Center.
-- An active shipping carrier account like FedEX or DHL for shipping drives to an Azure datacenter.
+- An active shipping carrier account like FedEx or DHL for shipping drives to an Azure datacenter.

 The following diagram summarizes the steps involved to import data: